YouTube: Founding and initial growth (2005–2006)

 YouTube was founded by Chad Hurley, Jawed Karim, and Steve Chen.
 The three were early employees at PayPal and had become wealthy after eBay's acquisition of the company.
 Hurley had studied design at the Indiana University of Pennsylvania, and Chen and Karim studied computer science together at the University of Illinois Urbana-Champaign.

 According to a story that has often been repeated in the media, Hurley and Chen developed the idea for YouTube during the early months of 2005, after they had experienced difficulty sharing videos that had been shot at a dinner party at Chen's apartment in San Francisco.
 Karim did not attend the party and denied that it had occurred, but Chen remarked that the idea that YouTube was founded after a dinner party "was probably very strengthened by marketing ideas around creating a story that was very digestible".

 Karim said the inspiration for YouTube came from the Super Bowl XXXVIII halftime show controversy when Janet Jackson's breast was briefly exposed by Justin Timberlake during the halftime show.
 Karim could not easily find video clips of the incident and the 2004 Indian Ocean tsunami online, which led to the idea of a video-sharing site.
 Hurley and Chen said that the original idea for YouTube was a video version of an online dating service and had been influenced by the website Hot or Not.
 They created posts on Craigslist asking attractive women to upload videos of themselves to YouTube in exchange for a $100 reward.
-Difficulty in finding enough dating videos led to a change of plans, with the site's founders deciding to accept uploads of any video.
+Difficulty in finding enough dating videos led to a change of plans, with the site's founders deciding to allow all types of videos.

 The YouTube logo used from its launch until 2007.
 It returned in 2008 before being removed again in 2010.
 Another version without "Broadcast Yourself" was used until 2011.